Dog grooming: Nail trimming

 Nail trimming is essential for maintaining good health.
-If a dog's nails are allowed to grow, they will curl over into a spiral shape; walking will become increasingly painful.
+If a dog's nails are allowed to grow, they will curl over into a spiral shape and walking will become increasingly painful and dangerous.
 Uncut nails may curl so far that they pierce the paw pad, leading to infection and debilitating pain.
 Long nails can put pressure on the toe joints, even causing the joints of the forelimb to be realigned.
 This can cause the animal to have unequal weight distribution and be more prone to injuries.
 Longer nails are also more likely to be forcibly ripped or torn off, causing serious pain to the animal.

 It becomes increasingly difficult to maneuver nail clippers between the paw pad and tip of the nail as the nails grow longer.
 Owners may choose to trim nails themselves or may opt to take their pet to a groomer or veterinarian.

-Nail trimming is done with a nail clipper.
-In addition, handheld rotary tools are often used to smooth sharp edges caused by nail clippers.
-There are two main types of nail clippers: guillotine trimmers and standard scissor- and plier-style trimmers.
-Guillotine trimmers have a hole at the end through which the dog's nail is inserted; then, as the handles of the tool are squeezed together, an internal blade lops off the end of the nail.
-The scissor-style trimmer is most effective on nails that have grown too long and are now in the shape of a circle or coil.

 Cording

 Cording is a technique in which dog coats are separated patiently into dreadlocks for coat care or presentation purposes.
 Some dog breeds that are often corded are the Puli and the Komondor.
 The Havanese and the various poodles are also occasionally corded for showing.

 The cords form naturally (if messily) in tightly curled fur, but to make them attractive for conformation showing, the cords are carefully started by separating clumps of fur in a regular pattern, and tended until they are long enough to grow on their own.
-A corded coat can act very much like a dust mop as the dog moves through its environment.
-Dust, dirt, twigs, leaves, burs, and everything else quickly become tangled in the coat.
+A corded coat can act like a dust mop as the dog moves through its environment, causing debris such as dirt and leaves to be tangled in the coat.
 To keep the coat attractive, the owner must put in considerable time and effort in cleaning it and in entertaining and exercising the dog in a way that minimizes the accumulation of litter.
 Such dogs often have their cords tied up or covered with assorted dog clothing when they are not in a clean environment.